4 Days Of Mindfulness Meditation Improves Cognitive Efficiency

 The results of the experiment

 Before the interventions, both groups performed the same on the different tests.
 Both the meditation and reading groups improved in mood after the 4 session interventions, but only the meditation group improved in the cognitive measures.
 The meditation group scored as much as ten times better on a working memory task – an important component of fluid intelligence.
-The meditation-trained group averaged aproximately10 consecutive correct answers, while the listening group averaged approximately one.
+The meditation-trained group averaged approximately 10 consecutive correct answers, while the listening group averaged approximately one.
 Our High IQ Pro software is an n-back task, known to improve fluid intelligence.

 The brief mindfulness meditation practice – but not the book reading – improved concentration (attentional focus) and the efficiency of what are called ‘executive processes’ – the ability to maintain focus on tasks or goals in an intelligent way, and not be distracted.
 In other words, the ability to ‘stay on strategy’.